cloudberrydb/cloudberrydb/README.md

 **Your pull request is much more likely to be accepted if it is small and focused with a clear message that conveys the intent of your change.**

 Overall we follow GPDB's comprehensive contribution policy.
 Please refer to it [here](https://github.com/greenplum-db/gpdb#contributing) for details.

+### Bumping ORCA version

+Bump the `GPORCA_VERSION_MINOR` in `CMakeLists.txt` whenever your changes affect the ORCA functionality. `GPORCA_VERSION_PATCH` is bumped only in case where the changes do not affect ORCA functionality e.g. updating the `README.md`, adding a test case, fixing comments etc.